Husky-Connor/PureData_Workshop/README.md

 # PureData_Workshop
-All the materials you'll need for the NUSOUND PureData Workshop
+All the materials you'll need for the NUSOUND PureData Workshop.
+All patches were made using pd version 0.48.1.

-There are 3 "stages" to this project, represented by 3 Pure Data Projects
+There are 3 "stages" to this project, represented by 3 Pure Data Projects.

-Stage 1 uses only a single .pd file, while stages 2 and 3 use mutliple files (hence the folders)
+Stage 1 uses only a single .pd file, while stages 2 and 3 use mutliple files (hence the folders).
 Here's a brief summary of each stage:

 ## Stage 1